 - Once sauce is ready add cooked pasta and mix well.

-Using a pasta pot such as VERDUGO GIFT Stainless Pasta Cooker Stock Pot Strainer Lid Set, 8 quart with a strainer helps save time.
-You can also set aside in Bellemain Micro-perforated Stainless Steel 5-quart Colander-Dishwasher Safe strainer.
-While pasta is cooling mix a little bit of butter to prevent the noodles from sticking to each other.
+Using a pasta pot with a strainer helps save time.
+You can also set aside in a strainer while the pasta is cooling mix a little bit of butter to prevent the noodles from sticking to each other.

-Some people like baking their mac-n-cheese, which is just and easy last step.
+Some people like baking their mac-n-cheese, which is just an easy last step.
 I would suggest placing in the baking dish and topping with additional cheese such as fresh shredded Parmesan.
 You can even add bread crumbs for a crunchy coating.
-You can also prepare this ahead of time and place in a baking dish and reheat in oven when needed.
+You can also prepare this ahead of time and place in a baking dish and reheat in the oven when needed.
 I like baking dishes that can be served out of, covered and saved in, and reheated all in one.
-I use one like the one below.